Why you should visit Andalucia in winter

 Temperatures and weather in Andalucia in winter

-The temperatures and weather throughout Andalucia in winter vary a lot.
+The temperatures and weather vary a lot throughout Andalucia in winter.
 As mentioned, you can swim at the beach in Malaga in winter while you can go skiing in Sierra Nevada in Granada in winter, only a couple of hours away.

 Here are the average winter temperatures in the province capitals throughout Andalucia: